Omochice/json-schema-validator/README.md

 # JSON Schema Validator

-A small tool that validate jsonfile by its `$schema` field.
+A small tool that validates JSON files by their `$schema` field.

 > [!WARNING]
 > Currently this tool is my hobby project and under development.